tezedge/tezedge-debugger/README.md

 #### Encryption

-The primary feature of the recorder is the ability to decrypt all messages while having access only to the single identity of the local node.
+The primary feature of the network recorder is the ability to decrypt all messages while having access only to the single identity of the local node.

 ##### Tezos "handshake"